Light shines in the darkness

 “We can’t livestream,” said Pastor Gail, who said she sees challenges as blessings.

-The church, which has not met in-person since March due to the coronavirus pandemic, records services and posts them to YouTube, then shares links to the videos on their website rockprairiechurch.org and Facebook page.
+The church, which has not met in-person since March due to the coronavirus pandemic, records services and posts them to on their website rockprairiechurch.org and Facebook page.

 “I’m doing Zoom Bible studies, Zoom coffee hour, we’re meeting on Zoom,” she said.
 “One of the blessings of COVID is it necessitated churches to jump into technology.”